 M.B.A., American University

-As assistant dean, Rebecca Blatt oversees the Cronkite School’s master’s degree and online programs, curriculum assessment and summer programs.
+As assistant dean, Rebecca Blatt oversees the Cronkite School’s master’s degree and online programs, curriculum assessment, academic integrity and new program development.
 Blatt served in two faculty positions before becoming assistant dean.
 As director of the Cronkite News Digital Production Bureau, she led a team of undergraduate and graduate students who produced and managed digital content for Cronkite News, the news division of Arizona PBS.
 She also previously directed the Cronkite Public Insight Network Bureau, which was awarded the prestigious ASU President’s Award for Innovation and the Associated Press Media Editors College Innovator of the Year award under her leadership.
 Blatt began her career in public radio at NPR, North Carolina Public Radio and WAMU 88.5 FM in Washington, D.C.

-Digital Director, Cronkite News – Phoenix Sports Bureau, Professor of Practice
+Digital Director of the Cronkite News Phoenix Sports Bureau

 B.A., University of Illinois at Urbana-Champaign